Azure/Azure-Verified-Modules/docs/content/contributing/terraform/composition.md

 To meet [RMFR4](/Azure-Verified-Modules/spec/RMFR4) and [RMFR5](/Azure-Verified-Modules/spec/RMFR5) AVM resource modules must leverage consistent interfaces for all the optional features/extension resources supported by the AVM module primary resource.

-Please refer to the [Shared Interfaces](/Azure-Verified-Modules/specs/shared/interfaces/) page.
+Please refer to the [Terraform Interfaces](/Azure-Verified-Modules/specs/tf/interfaces/) page.

 <br>